Cube-OS/cubeOS/docs/obc-docs/comms-setup.rst

 The Vagrant image comes pre-packaged with a minicom serial connection configuration file.
 You can connect with this configuration file using this command::

-    $ minicom kubos
+    $ minicom cubeos

 Logging In
 ~~~~~~~~~~

-Once connected, you can log in using either a user that you've created, the default `kubos` user,
+Once connected, you can log in using either a user that you've created, the default `cubeos` user,
 or `root`.
-The `kubos` and `root` users both have a default password of 'Kubos123'.
+The `cubeos` and `root` users both have a default password of 'CubeOS123'.

 Fully logged in, the console should look like this:

 ::

-    Welcome to Kubos Linux
+    Welcome to CubeOS Linux

-    Kubos login: kubos
+    CubeOS login: cubeos
     Password:
-    /home/kubos #
+    /home/cubeos #

 .. _ethernet: